The Best Way to Pack Christmas Ornaments

 We get it, it can be difficult to find space around the house to securely store your Christmas tree, ornaments and other decorations.
 If you need additional space to get the job done right, consider renting a storage unit from Store Space.

 We offer a variety of storage solutions including drive-up storage units and climate-controlled storage units.
-To locate the Store Space facility nearest to you, use our storage finder.
+To locate the Store Space facility nearest to you, use our storage location finder.